Diogenesoftoronto/flashnerds/planning/PLAN.md

 1. As a user, I want to be able to delete a flashcard.
 1. As a user, I want to be able to like a flashcard.
 1. As a user, I want to be able to comment on a flashcard.
+1. As a user, I want to be able to view comments on a flashcard.
+1. As a user, I want to be able to delete comments.
+1. As a user, I want to be able to edit comments.
-1. As a user, I want to be able to search for flashcards and profiles.
+1. As a user, I want to be able to search for flashcards.
-1. As a user, I want to be able to tag flashcards.
+1. As a user, I want to be able to search for profiles.
 1. As a user, I want to be able to view a deck of flashcards.
-1. As a user, I want to be able to follow tags.
 1. As a user, I want to be able to create a profile.
 1. As a user, I want to be able to view a profile.
 1. As a user, I want to be able to edit a profile.
 1. As a user, I want to be able to delete a profile.
+1. As a user, I want to be able to add a tag to a flashcard.
+1. As a user, I want to be able to add a tag to a deck of flashcards.
+1. As a user, I want to be able to search for tags.
+1. As a user, I want to be able to follow tags.
 ## User Scenarios
 <!-- A user scenario is a syntactic alternative to user stories
 They have the form: Given __, when _, then ____.